-Figure 7 and Figure 8 show the algorithm for second- and third-line therapy for patients with advanced gastric cancer.
-The evidence-based chemotherapy options in this setting are paclitaxel, docetaxel, and irinotecan, which have comparable efficacy with different specific toxicities [59, 62].
-Irinotecan may be preferred in patients with preexisting neuropathy, however, there is no EU approval.
-5-FU/folinic acid plus irinotecan (FOLFIRI) is also occasionally used, but the scientific evidence for its use in second- and third-line treatment is limited [63].
-Ramucirumab plus paclitaxel is the recommended standard for second line therapy and is approved in the EU.
-The addition of the anti-vascular endothelial growth factor receptor-2 (VEGFR-2) anti-body ramucirumab to paclitaxel increases tumor response rates and prolongs progression-free and overall survival according to the results of the phase III RAINBOW trial [64].
-Already in the phase III REGARD trial, ramucirumab monotherapy showed prolonged survival compared to placebo, albeit with a low radiological response rate [65].
+Figures 8 and 9 show the algorithms for second- and third-line therapy for patients with advanced gastric cancer.
+The evidence-based chemotherapy options in this setting include paclitaxel, docetaxel, and irinotecan, which have comparable efficacy with different specific toxicities [59, 62].
+Irinotecan may be preferred in patients with preexisting neuropathy, how-ever, it has no EU approval for this indication.
+5-FU/folinic acid plus irinotecan (FOLFIRI) is also occasionally used, but the scientific evidence for this regimen in second- and third-line treatment is limited [63].
+Ramucirumab plus paclitaxel is the recommended standard for second-line therapy, and is approved in the EU.
+The addition of the anti-vascular endothelial growth factor receptor-2 (VEGFR-2) antibody ramucirumab to paclitaxel increases tumor response rates and prolongs progression-free and overall survival according to the results of the phase III RAINBOW trial [64].
+In the phase III REGARD trial, ramucirumab monotherapy had shown prolonged survival compared to placebo, albeit with a low radiologic response rate [65].

-6.1.4.1.2.2 Immunotherapy in second- and third-line therapy
+6.1.4.1.2.2 Immunotherapy in second- and third-line treatment

-In the phase III KEYNOTE-061 trial, pembrolizumab monotherapy did not show prolonged overall survival compared with chemotherapy [64].
+In the phase III Keynote-061 trial, pembrolizumab monotherapy did not show prolonged overall survival compared with chemotherapy [64].
 However, an exploratory subgroup analysis recognized a clear benefit for anti-PD-1 immunotherapy in patients with MSI-H gastric cancer [67].
 Therefore, PD-1 inhibition is recommended in advanced MSI-H carcinomas at the latest in second-line treatment.
-Pembrolizumab has European approval for this indication based on the

-Keynote-061 and Keynote-158 trials [68].
+Pembrolizumab has European approval for this indication based on the Keynote-061 and Keynote-158 trials [68].
 Other biomarkers, particularly EBV and tumor mutation burden, are also discussed as predictive factors for PD-1 immune checkpoint inhibitor efficacy [69, 71].
-However, the evidence to date is insufficient to support a positive recommendation for immunotherapy based upon the presence of these biomarkers.
+However, the evidence to date is not sufficient to support a positive recommendation for immunotherapy based upon the presence of these biomarkers.